inabikarilibrary/inalib/inapedia/players/belgian/eath.md

 # Eath

-Eath is a Belgian player, maining all 3 playstyles.
+Eath is a Belgian :belgium: player, maining all 3 playstyles.

 ## Achievements